 The maintenance release was recovered from the wreckage and showed that:

-- There were no outstanding defects or maintenance requirements. - The last scheduled maintenance was a 110 hourly inspection conducted on 17 May 2019, 9 days prior to the accident, at 12,117.2 hours in service. - The total time in service before the accident flight was 12,174.9 flight hours.
+There were no outstanding defects or maintenance requirements.

+The last scheduled maintenance was a 110 hourly inspection conducted on 17 May 2019, 9 days prior to the accident, at 12,117.2 hours in service.